This article is part of our series of Event Tutorials.

 - Your Event Group – The Saturday of the Big Pancake Weekend 2020

-- Your Event Player – A talk on “How To Flip Pancakes” that takes place on the Saturday of The Big Pancake Weekend 2020
+- Your Session Player – A talk on “How To Flip Pancakes” that takes place on the Saturday of The Big Pancake Weekend 2020

 And ReAttendance allows you to monetise any part of this, so you can monetise the entire Big Pancake Weekend 2020, or you could just monetise the “How To Flip Pancakes” talk and leave the rest free.